Pshah227/sqlmesh-spy-pipeline/README.md

 # ExecutingFile
-To execute the file run sqlmesh plan and then sqlmesh evaluate spy_transformed and sqlmesh evaluate spy_validation_metrics
+To execute the file run
+sqlmesh plan
+sqlmesh evaluate spy_transformed
+sqlmesh evaluate spy_validation_metrics

-# creating
+# File Purpose
 load_spy_data.py

 Purpose: Downloads historical SPY ETF data using the yfinance Python library and saves it as a CSV.